 Jack Weiss, Biostatistics and Quantitative Ecology

 The Curriculum for the Environment and Ecology (CEE) is a multidisciplinary, degree-granting program that seeks to foster an understanding and appreciation of ecological systems and to demonstrate the value of ecological approaches to the solution of current and future environmental problems.
 With the participation of faculty and students from many disciplines and departments, emphasis is placed on interdisciplinary activities that explicitly consider the complexity of the environment and integrated approaches to problem identification and solution.
-In particular, it seeks to foster an understanding and appreciation of ecological systems, human and nonhuman, and to demonstrate the value of ecological approaches to the solution of current and future environmental problems in North Carolina, the United States, and the world.
+In particular, it seeks to foster an understanding and appreciation of ecological systems, human and nonhuman, and to demonstrate the value of ecological approaches to the solution of current and future environmental problems.

 Using the resources of many departments, the CEE provides both broad and specialized training in ecology, human ecology, and the study of environmental systems.
 Graduate degrees available in the curriculum are the master of science, the master of arts, and the doctor of philosophy.
 Applications will be accepted from persons with varied backgrounds and goals with the specific program of study and research tailored to the needs of the individual.